 Van Gogh’s consideration for color teaches Botton to see with more sensitivity.
 Before being exposed to the post-impressionist painter, Botton’s capacity to see was barely better than a blind man’s.
 He couldn’t understand why people called Provence’s hills “picturesque”— to him, they were an ugly, dry, dirty brown, no different from the hills in California or England.
 But after seeing Van Gogh’s “Orange Roof” and “Meadow with Poppies,” his bland surroundings become more brilliant.
 “Everywhere I looked, I could see primary colors in contrast,” he writes, “Besides the house was a violet-colored field of lavender next to a yellow field of wheat.
 The roofs of the buildings were orange against a pure blue sky.
 Green meadows were dotted with red poppies.”

 All in all, Botton’s The Art of Travel reminds us of the irreplaceable role of art and the artist.
 More than just momentarily entertain or ravish our senses, a poem or painting encourages us to cherish what usually escapes our notice.
 In our normal, hurried lives, we move at such a velocity that the magnificence of the world barely registers.
-But when we gaze upon “Starry Night,” we can sit and savor the surreal Saint Remy sky and therefore become more conscious of its awe-inspiring crescent moon.
+But when we gaze upon “Starry Night,” we can sit and savor the surreal Saint Remy sky and therefore become more conscious.